Skip to content

 • People with disabilities (from GdB 50)

-• People who receive transfer benefits (S-Ticket, citizen's benefit or benefits regulated by the Asylum-Seekers' Benefits Act)
+• People who receive transfer benefits (S-Ticket, unemployment benefit, citizen's benefit or benefits regulated by the Asylum-Seekers' Benefits Act)

 • Charité employees with the corresponding ID cardMuseums Pass